To the Christian Nobility of the German Nation: The First Wall: Spiritual Power over Temporal

 The first wall of the "Romanists" that Luther criticized was that of the division of the spiritual and the temporal states.
 Through that criticism, Luther states how there is no difference among the states beyond that of office.
 He elaborated further by quoting Saint Peter and the Book of Revelation stating that through baptism we were consecrated as priests.
 Through that statement, he attempted to diminish the Church's authority significantly and describes priests as nothing more than "functionaries".
 Luther provides the example of "if ten brothers, co-heirs as king's sons, were to choose one from among them to rule over their inheritance, they would all still remain kings and have equal power, although one is ordered to govern."
 From this statement Luther calls for religious office to be held by elected officials, stating that "if a thing is common to all, no man may take it to himself without the wish and command of the community."
 Therefore, through that criticism, Luther took authority from the Church by saying that everyone is a priest and gave more authority to govern to the temporal sphere.

-The problem that arises fom it can be found in a letter written by an anonymous Nürnberger, "Whether Secular Government has the Right to Wield the Sword in Matters of Faith."
+The problem that arises from it can be found in a letter written by an anonymous Nürnberger, "Whether Secular Government has the Right to Wield the Sword in Matters of Faith."
 This article raises the question of how much governing control was acceptable for the temporal authorities to have over the spiritual sphere.
 From Luther's letter temporal authorities took too much control and were executing and banishing for reasons of faith, but at the same time the papists were burning and hanging "everyone who is not of their faith."
 Thus, the question of who was to have authority to govern the spiritual sphere.

 The Second Wall: Authority to Interpret Scripture

-In the second part of the lettern, Luther debates the point that it is the Pope's sole authority to interpret, or confirm interpretation of, scriptures, the large problem being that there is no proof announcing this authority is the Pope's alone and thus assuming this authority for themselves.
+In the second part of the letter, Luther debates the point that it is the Pope's sole authority to interpret, or confirm interpretation of, scriptures, the large problem being that there is no proof announcing this authority is the Pope's alone and thus assuming this authority for themselves.
 Through that criticism, Luther allowed the laity to have a standard to base their faith on and not an official's interpretation, thus detracting more from the Church's control over the sphere.
 That criticism, unlike in the first wall, supported a strong base of the reformation, the break away from the rules and traditions of the Catholic Church.
 The Reformation was based on setting the standard on the Scriptures, not on church dogma.
 That made the reformers have a standard to look to for laws and regulations concerning their faith.